IamSujeesh/go-aws-eks-gitops-DevOps-Project/README.md

 ![App](images/App-access-from-ing.png)

-# Helm chart conversion for application deployment
+## Helm chart conversion for application deployment

 - Helm is used to templatize and parameterize the Kubernetes manifests.

-## Create Helm Chart

 - Install Helm